cBioPortal/cbioportal/docs/File-Formats.md

 ## Representation of namespace columns by mutation API endpoints

 Columns added through namespaces will be returned by mutation API endpoints.
 Namespace data will be available in the `namespaceColumn` of respective JSON representations of mutation records.
 The `namespaceColumns` property will be a JSON object where namespace data is keyed by name of the namespace in lowercase.
 For instance, when namespace `ZYGOSITY` is defined in the meta file and the data file has column `ZYGOSITY.status` with value `Homozygous` for a mutation row, the API will return the following JSON record for this mutation (only relevant fields are shown):

 ```
 {
     "namespaceColumns": {
-        "zygosity": {
+        "ZYGOSITY": {
             "status": "Homozygous"
         }
     },